DeimosMD/MarodiGameLib/README.md

 and then called by the library when needed.
 Marodi as well handles physics, collision, and camera scrolling.
 ### Starting to code with the library
-To utilize the library one must create a _Game_ object, by either creating an instance of the
+To utilize the library, one must create a _Game_ object by either creating an instance of the
 _Game_ class directly or creating a subclass and creating an instance of that.
 Creating a _Game_ subclass is not necessary for the basic program made in